markterweele/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wsus.md

 9. In the **Automatic Approvals** dialog box, select **OK**.

     >[!NOTE]
-    >WSUS does not honor any existing month/week/day [deferral settings](waas-configure-wufb.md#configure-when-devices-receive-feature-updates).
+    >WSUS doesn't honor any existing month/week/day [deferral settings](waas-configure-wufb.md#configure-when-devices-receive-feature-updates).
 That said, if you're using Windows Update client policies for a computer for which WSUS is also managing updates, when WSUS approves the update, it will be installed on the computer regardless of whether you configured Group Policy to wait.

 Now, whenever Windows client feature updates are published to WSUS, they'll automatically be approved for the **Ring 3 Broad IT** deployment ring with an installation deadline of 1 week.